sergioaafreitas/CAM/README.md

 # Machine Learning Course (FGA0083)
 Release: mar/2025

-Welcome to the Machine Learning Course repository for the 2024/1 semester, taught by Dr. Sergio Antônio Andrade de Freitas.
+Welcome to the Machine Learning Course repository, created by Dr. Sergio Antônio Andrade de Freitas.
 This repository serves as a central hub for course materials, projects, and assignments related to FGA0083 at the University of Brasília.

 ## Course Overview